 1. Set up a Developer Account

 First, you need a Ziflow account or multiple developer accounts.
 Register here.
-Do not use the generic API user here to sign up but instead an email address that will be the account owner going forward.
+Do not use the generic API user here to sign up, but instead use an email address that will be the account owner going forward.

 Once registered, send an email to firstname.lastname@example.org with the email address(es) used for your development account(s), and we will upgrade the account(s) to the Enterprise edition.